Will Legislators find a way to save our failing condominiums, HOA-governed common interest developments?

 However, the rest of the states have remained relatively silent on this hot button issue.
 Why?

-The fact is, saving for the future and long-term sustainability of various common interest developments — condominiums, housing cooperatives, and planned communities — was never part of the plan.
-When these CIDs were approved, neither local governments, lenders, nor insurers required community developers or their future homeowner boards to provide documentation of a long-term maintenance plan.
+Was saving for the future and long-term sustainability of various common interest developments — condominiums, housing cooperatives, and planned communities — ever part of the plan?
+Local governments, lenders, and insurers, and community developers were not required to provide documentation of a long-term maintenance plan at the time these CIDs were approved.
 And efforts to ensure HOAs are doing their job have been minimal and ineffective.

 And, let’s be honest.
 CID developers often don’t give a hoot about the long term viability of the CIDs they build.
-Their goal is short term profit on new construction sales — and perhaps slightly longer term revenue from holding onto a portion of units or amenities, generated by rental income.
-Most of the time, by the time multifamily buildings and private community infrastructure starts to wear out, the developer is long gone.
+Their goal is short term profit on new construction sales — and perhaps slightly longer-term revenue from holding onto a portion of units or amenities, generated by rental income.
+By the time multifamily buildings and private community infrastructure starts to wear out, the developer and homebuilders have moved onto the next project.

 This leaves millions of homeowners saddled with the cost of repair and replacement, or a worse alternative — living in a deteriorating building and/or common interest development (CID).